VoxToday/jekyll-HPSTR/about.md

          - Curating the news you want to read
          - Showing you the world you believe
          - Showing you the world you know
+ - [ ] Put Contact info / email on About Page / Or multiple / all pages?
  - [ ] Create icons / favicon for all mobile devices
      * See /_includes/icons.html
  - [x] Create 404 page